sdhutchins/phd-research-template/README.md

 - `method_assumptions.md`: Statistical and computational assumptions that underpin your approach.
 - `analysis_plan.md`: Primary and secondary analyses, including planned figures and outputs.
 - `ethics_equity_practicalities.md`: Any IRB, consent, or inclusion/exclusion considerations relevant to your population or dataset.
+- `references.md`: Key tools that inform your methods.

 ### tracking